 XL-Centerbyg Odense A/S introduced the TimePlan time registration system at the end of 2018.
 The management already expects significant time savings when future work plans are created and wages are run.
 At the same time, sources of error are minimised to the satisfaction of both managers and employees.

-Like many others in the construction products industry, the management at XL-Centerbyg in Odense, Denmark has over the years handled the company’s work schedules, time of in lieu accounts and holiday accounts in an advanced Excel sheet.
-It worked fine, but the manual handling of data is not just time consuming for the parties involved.
+Like many others in the construction products industry, the management at XL-Centerbyg in Odense, Denmark has over the years handled the company’s work schedules, time off in lieu accounts and holiday accounts in an advanced Excel sheet.
+It worked fine, but the manual handling of data is not just time-consuming for the parties involved.
 The many sources of error are also noticeable.

 Digitization reduces sources of error